clinics

 Skip to main content

-Electromyography (EMG) & Nerve Conduction Studies (NC)
+Nerve Conduction Studies (NC) & Electromyography (EMG)

+A nerve conduction study (NC) records how fast messages travel along the nerves in the arms and legs.
 An EMG records the electrical response of specific muscles.
-A nerve conduction study (NC) records how fast messages travel along the nerves in the arms and legs.

 About